• Skip to primary navigation

 This moist rhubarb bread can be made with fresh or frozen rhubarb.
 It's perfect for breakfast or for snacking and makes a lovely treat.

-This is a simple bread recipe flavored with fresh orange juice and orange zest and a touch of cinnamon.
+This is a simple bread recipe flavored with fresh orange juice, orange zest, and a touch of cinnamon.

 Slices of bread filled with diced rhubarb.